tvhahn/ml-tool-wear/README.md

 The method achieved a precision-recall area-under-curve (PR-AUC) score of 0.45 across all cutting parameters in the milling data set, and a top score of 0.80 for shallow depth cuts.
 The study presents the first use of a disentangled-variational-autoencoder for tool wear monitoring.

-**Figure 1:** The tool wear trend for case 13, generated in the latent space.
+**Figure 1:** The tool wear trend for case 13, generated from the latent space.

 ![Latent Space KL-Divergence Trend on Case 13](images/latent_space_recon_case_13_150dpi_3.png)